theatlasroom/presentations/markdown-content/connect-expo.md

 * The centre was packed with various staff from different levels of government and not only the Department of Justice
 * So some of the people that were shown included members of DPC and state ministers that were also in attendance
 * While this prototype ended there, it provided an opportunity for us to:
-  - Connect with non-technical staff around a possible solution, particularly the court registry who would be required to make the most changes to their work
+  - Connect with non-technical staff around a possible solution, particularly the court registry who would be required to make the most changes to their work, and figure out how we could integrate it into their workflow
   - Connect with clients and start to learn about the usefulness of such a solution
   - Think about the external complexities
-* The NJC will be looking to implement some of the work into future iterations of their the family violence online service
+* The NJC will be implementing the ideas into future iterations of their the family violence online service

 ## Some things I've learnt